Registration Rules and Rights of International Observer Organizations

 - Adherence to the provisions acknowledged by the principles of international observation.

-- Attend and observe meetings of the election commissions;
+- Attend and observe sessions of the election commission;

 - Be present at the polling place at any time during polling day, unrestrictedly move within the precinct territory and observe all stages of the polling process from any point of the precinct in a free and unhindered manner;

-- Replace another registered representative of the nominating organization at any time on the polling day (in case of availability of such a representative);
+- Replace another registered representative (if any) of the nominating organization at any time on the polling day;

 - Observe registration of voters in the lists of voters, issuance of ballot papers and special envelopes and their certification without disrupting the polling process;

-- Attend the procedure of counting of votes and summarizing of results;
+- Attend the procedures of counting votes and summarizing results;

 - Observe the process of mobile voting;

-- Observe the counting of votes in such conditions in which ballot papers may be visible;
+- Observe the vote counting under such conditions in which ballot papers may be visible;

-- Observe the process compiling the summary protocol of election results and the other documents by the election commission;
+- Observe the process of compiling summary protocols of election results and other documents by the election commission;

-- Request a voter to show how many ballot papers and special envelopes she/he is having at hand;
+- Request a voter to show how many ballot papers and special envelopes he/she holds;

-- Observe the ballot box, in terms of inserting special envelopes into the ballot box, opening the ballot box, counting ballot papers and drawing up protocols;
+- Observe the ballot box, the placing of special envelopes into the ballot box, the opening of ballot boxes, the counting of ballot papers, and the drawing up of protocols;

-- Get introduced with the summary protocols of polling results, drawn up by election commissions, request and receive the copies of these protocols from the relevant election commissions.
+- Review the summary protocols of polling and election results drawn up by election commissions, request and receive the copies of such protocols from the relevant election commission.

 An observer shall not be entitled to:

-- Interfere with the functions and activities of the election commission;
+- Interfere with the duties and activities of an election commission;

 - Exert an undue influence upon the free expression of will of voters;

-- Agitate in favor or against an electoral subject;
+- Agitate the voter in favor of or against any election subject;

-- Wear symbols or signs of any election subject;
+- Wear symbols and signs of any electoral subject;

-- Be without a badge at the polling place on the polling day;
+- Be without a badge at the polling premises on the polling day;

 Election commission shall provide all conditions for the observer to implement his/her authority regarding all procedures within the election commission, including the process of counting of ballots and summarizing of the results.